Lingyungou11/SC-DION-for-permafrost-inversion/README.md

 ---

 ### `Train_20/` to `Train_160/`
-These folders contain the complete codes for model training and evaluation under different training dataset sizes:
+These folders contain the complete code for model training and evaluation under different training dataset sizes:

 - `Train_20/`: training with 20 temperature fields
 - `Train_40/`: training with 40 temperature fields